Rayhatron/rayhatron.github.io/_posts/react/2020-02-12-week-four-and-five-of-learning-react.md

 ## Week Four

-In week four I decided to do the React lessons on <a href="" target="_blank">FreeCodeCamp</a>.
+In week four I decided to do the React lessons on <a href="https://www.freecodecamp.org" target="_blank">FreeCodeCamp</a>.
 Even though it was mostly repetition, it was good because it helped me solidify the fundamentals of React and I did learn about something new.

 ### PropTypes